mountain biking in Whistler guide 2026: everything you need to know.

 Guided tours and private trail adventures

-Local expertise: Booking a guide opens up a whole new side of Whistler’s riding scene, especially if you're unfamiliar with the trail network.
-Many guides are local riders who know how to match your skill level with the perfect trail.
+Booking a guide opens up a different side of Whistler's riding scene, especially for those unfamiliar with the trail network.
+Many guides are local riders who can match skill level with the right trail and tailor a full-day experience to your goals.
+A great way to explore lesser-known trails with confidence, for all levels.

 What to pack and how to prepare for a ride.